 In order to initiate the account creation process, the requesting Service Provider shall create a key pair using the ES256 algorithm.
 This key pair represents the Service Provider’s ACME account credentials.

-Note: This account key pair is also used for the STI-PA Service Provider Code Token fingerprint value to tie the ACME account credentials to the validation of the Service Provider Code token by the STI-CA, as detailed in Section 6.3.4.1.
+Note: A hash of the public key of this account key pair is also used for the STI-PA Service Provider Code Token fingerprint value to tie the ACME account credentials to the validation of the Service Provider Code token by the STI-CA, as detailed in Section 6.3.4.1.

 The Service Provider’s ACME account is created with the STI-CA using the following HTTP POST request: